david-alade/david-alade.github.io/projects/mimic.md

 ---
 layout: post
 author: David Alade
-tags: [overview, moonwalk]
+tags: [mimic]
+permalink: /mimic
+title: Mimic
 ---

 # Mimic

-Mimic is a crypto trading bot that that is tailored to a certain trader's technical analysis
+Mimic is a crypto trading bot that that is tailored to a certain trader's technical analysis strategy.

 ## Images